christina-winkler/cnfs-super-resolution/README.md

-# Normalizing Flows for Super-Resolution
+# Conditional Normalizing Flows for Super-Resolution

 This repository contains an implementation of my master thesis project.